GothicSecret/CoinDenominationProblem/README.md

 The upshot of all this is that for any purchase, one need simply determine the correct combination of these three denominations of coin which total the purchase amount.

-John Ockers, a die hard fan of ‘90s pop-punk, has gone and picked out a selection of CD’s by his favorite bands of the era, the total cost of of the purchase being $31.89.
+John Ockers, a die hard fan of sugary-sweet ‘90s pop-punk, has gone and picked out a selection of CD’s by his favorite bands of the era, the total cost of of the purchase being $31.89.
+While there is no accounting for people’s taste in music, John simply doesn’t believe this new system of coins works as advertised.
+He can’t figure out how to find the correct combination of coins to pay for his music.

-Are the government PhD’s correct?
+Is John’s skepticism valid?
+Or are the government PhD’s correct?
 Can this system possibly work?

 Using the newly minted coins, how can he determine the correct combination of coin in order to make his purchase?